hapax/hapax.github.io/assets/alien-maths.md

 occurs when phylogenetically distant organisms converge on similar solutions to similar problems.
-The most famous example is the eye, where vertebrates and cephalopods evolved the same biological camera, while their most recent common ancestor had only a single photoreceptive pixel.
+The most famous example is the eye, where vertebrates and cephalopods evolved the same biological camera from the single photoreceptive pixel of their most recent common ancestor.

-Sometimes, intelligence is lumped into the same category.
+Sometimes, intelligence is lumped into the same category as the eye, with

 <!-- Although *umwelt* theory seems to be phenomenologically oriented, it
 conceals a tacit functionalist assumption that IO implies OS.